PrestaShop/prestashop.github.io/news/_posts/2015-12-02-prestashop-1-7-and-symfony.md

 * Lumen/Laravel:
   * It [uses Symfony components](http://symfony.com/projects/laravel), so it's one more layer over Symfony;
-  * It brings a lot of services that are not really useful to us for now).
+  * It brings a lot of services that are not really useful to us for now.
 * Silex:
   * This is a minimalist framework, and then not really adapted to our needs.
   * No efficient route descriptor.